 The Hebrews who believed God to keep them safe were protected from death by the blood of the lamb on their doorposts.
 It is a clear picture of the sacrifice of Jesus, who saved us through his death on the Cross.

-Unleavened Bread is usually identified with Passover as they are closely related, but it deserves to be mentioned separately – as it is in the Bible.
-In fact, one could say that Passover only happened on the first day, and the remaining seven holy days are actually a Feast of the Unleavened Bread.
-People are instructed to clean out the yeast out of their homes and only eat bread without leaven, called matza.
+Unleavened Bread is usually identified with Passover as they are closely related.
+However, it deserves to be mentioned separately – as it is in the Bible.
+In fact, Passover only happened on the first day.
+The remaining seven holy days are the Feast of the Unleavened Bread.
+People are instructed to clean out the yeast out of their homes and only eat bread without leaven, called matzah.